Find information about how we regulate fish movements and stocking in Wales and what consent you need for moving fish.

 29 Newport Road

 Removal of non-native and native crayfish

-We do not authorise fishing for non-native crayfish, but occasionally we authorise trapping for research or control purposes.
+We do not authorise fishing for non-native crayfish, but occasionally we authorise trapping for research purposes.
 We recommend you discuss your proposals with us before applying for authorisation by completing an application form.

 If you need help and advice